DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-second-half-term-developing-quality-pedagogy-part-2/spring-week-1-mentor-materials.md

 ▪ What steps could be put in place during a lesson to ensure information is embedded for Molly?

 Barriers to learningare specific factors which prevent pupils from making progress and acquiring new knowledge and skills.
 These can be additional learning needs, such as dyslexia, or external factors, such as bereavement or challenging home circumstances.
 There can also be barriers to learning within the classroom, such as poor behaviour or lack of facilities and/or equipment.
-A pupil’s socio-economic circumstances can also result in significant barriers to learning.
+A pupil's socio-economic circumstances can also result in significant barriers to learning.

-To help you to identify and overcome pupils’ barriers to learning, you should:
+To help you to identify and overcome pupils' barriers to learning, you should:

 - work closely with the SENCO, your Designated Safeguarding Lead and other special education professionals who work in or visit your school
 - use the SEND Code of Practice, which has guidance on supporting SEND pupils
-- learn more about your pupils’ barriers by liaising with their families and other colleagues
+- learn more about your pupils' barriers by liaising with their families and other colleagues
 - if you have them, talk to teaching assistants or learning support advisors who may be keyworkers for the pupils you teach

-Molly’s teachers know that she has a moderate learning difficulty but they may not all understand what strategies have proven to work well for her.
+Molly's teachers know that she has a moderate learning difficulty but they may not all understand what strategies have proven to work well for her.
 Specialist and experienced colleagues can help with this, such as the SENCO; the SEND Code of Practice contains practical guidance.
-Molly’s family have a lot of insight into what helps their daughter succeed; they can help guide her at home as well as talk to her teachers about these strategies.
+Molly's family have a lot of insight into what helps their daughter succeed; they can help guide her at home as well as talk to her teachers about these strategies.

-One of the most important aspects of teaching is the ability to establish an accurate understanding of the pupils’ prior knowledge within a given subject or domain.
+One of the most important aspects of teaching is the ability to establish an accurate understanding of the pupils' prior knowledge within a given subject or domain.
 In this way, the teacher can start with where their pupils are and help them from there rather than working backwards from a long-term learning goal.
 It is also understood that increased prior knowledge reduces working memory load.
 When pupils encounter familiar problems, this activates information from long-term memory and supports working memory, where problem-solving occurs.
 Novice pupils therefore find complex activities like problem-solving, critical thinking and creativity particularly effortful, as they have fewer experiences (and therefore less prior knowledge) and the problems they encounter are more likely to be novel.
 Where prior knowledge is weak, inaccurate or misapplied, it can have a distorting effect both on the immediate activity and on the learning that results from this.

 To help you address the prior knowledge needs of your pupils where they have specific learning needs, you should: